Amygdala: What It Is & Its Functions

 Memory Formation

-Emotional memories are believed to be stored in the synapses of the neurons within the brain.
+Emotional memories, particularly fear-based, are thought to be stored within the synapses of neurons in the amygdala.

 Aggression